nghia71/nghia71.github.io/README.md

 #### [A.3.2.
 Enrichment program](#a32-enrichment-program)

 This is an *optional program,* offering for students G2, G3, and G4 only, to help them to study more deeply and work with teammates
 - In every 6 weeks, a team challenge consisting of a number of problems are issued.
-The members of in a team will work together solve and submit solutions at deadlines.
+The members of a team will work together solve and submit solutions at deadlines.
 Teams submitted great solutions will be invited for presentation in seminars.
 - In addition, the team will be participating a team test in every 6 weeks.
 Everybody should work together online during the 90-minute test and submit together the solution.
 It is expected that participating student needs to invest an additional 7 hours/week for this program.